jpoechill/CallForCode/docs/CONTRIBUTING.md

 Thank you for being interested in contributing to this project!

+Please <a href="https://join.slack.com/t/wsms-contributors/shared_invite/enQtNzI2Mjk5MDM2Mzg0LTUyYWYwMjNiN2U3MTJlMDhhYmFlNWNlOGQ4ZWJkYWE0MTAzZjU0MjYzYzkxNWExNDMxMjViZWNhY2MxZmZkODE">join our Slack workspace by clicking this link</a>.

 This project is in the early stages of development, so there's a lot of room and need for a wide variety of skills.
 Before you begin tackling a task, please peruse <a href="./README.md">this repo's documentation</a>.

-If you're not sure about anything in that documentation, please reach out in the (Slack link).
+If you're not sure about anything in that documentation, please reach out in Slack.

 ## How Can I Contribute?